pkosciak/workspace/readme.md

 1. Clone a template from the `template` directory into the `projects` directory.
 2. Rename the directory, e.g., `newproject1`.
 3. Edit the `.env` file to name your project, preferably using the same name as the directory.
+4. Optionally: setup project specific mysql container (commented out in docker-compose file) or switch nginx with apache
-4. Place your application files into the `src` directory.
+5. Place your application files into the `src` directory.
-5. In the project directory, run:
+6. In the project directory, run:

 ```sh
 docker-compose up -d